AlexMcComb/contentful-conditional-ui-extension/README.md

 `npm run build`

+Make sure the index.html in the build folder is filled out with all contents of the app, not just a plain html file

 Be sure to add the extension to Contentful, and make sure the fields match the content type json.

 `Settings -> Extensions -> Add Extension -> Install from Github` -> add a link to the extensions.json file